 - Please see information for undergraduate applicants on grounds of mature years or contact UCD Admissions.

 - Applicants to graduate programmes should contact the relevant School Office for information in the first instance.

 This does not relate to using RPL for approved pathway programmes.
-Please refer to ‘Recognition of Prior Learning Policy’ for further information and contact your Programme/School Office to find out if it is relevant to your application.
+Please contact your Programme/School Office to find out if it is relevant to your application.

 When should I complete the RPL application form?

 An application for RPL should be made as early as possible and preferably before you commence the relevant module/stage/programme.

 If you submit an RPL application relating to a particular module(s) after the module(s) has commenced you should register for, attend and participate in the module(s) until you are informed of the decision of the Board governing your programme.
 If your application is not successful, you are responsible for all assessments associated with the module(s).